 - Report, as a mandatory reporter, any suspected child abuse or neglect as required by North Dakota Century Code section 50-25.1-03; - o.
 Ensure that children do not depart from the group child care premises unsupervised, except when the parent and provider consent that an unsupervised departure is safe and appropriate for the age and development of the child.
 The provider shall obtain written parental consent for the child to leave the group child care premises unsupervised, which must specify the activity, time the child is leaving and length of time the child will be gone, method of transportation, and parental responsibility for the child once the child leaves the group child care premises; and - p.
 Ensure that each child is released only to the child's parent, legal custodian, guardian, or individual who has been authorized by the child's parent, legal custodian, or guardian. - 2.
 If the provider is also the group child care supervisor, the provider shall also meet the qualifications of the supervisor in section 75-03-09-10. - 3.
 The provider shall report to the department-or its authorized agent within twenty-four hours: - a.
 A death or serious accident or illness requiring hospitalization of a child while in the care of the group child care or attributable to care received in the group child care; - b.
 An injury to any child which occurs while the child is in the care of the group child care and which requires medical treatment; - c.
 Poisonings or errors in the administering of medication; - d.
 Closures or relocations of the group child care programs due to emergencies; and - e.
-Fire that occurs and explosions that occur in or on the premises of the group child care. - 4.
-Ensure that liability insurance is carried to insure against bodily injury and property damage for the group child care.
+Fire that occurs and explosions that occur in or on the premises of the group child care.

-History: Effective December 1, 1981; amended effective January 1, 1987; July 1, 1996; July 1, 1996, amendments voided by the Administrative Rules Committee effective August 24, 1996; amended effective January 1, 1999; January 1, 2011; January 1, 2013; April 1, 2016; April 1,

-2018; July 1, 2020: April 1, 2024.
-General Authority: NDCC 50-11.1-08 Law Implemented: NDCC 50-11.1-04, 50-11.1-07, 50-11.1-08
+History: Effective December 1, 1981; amended effective January 1, 1987; July 1, 1996; July 1, 1996, amendments voided by the Administrative Rules Committee effective August 24, 1996; amended effective January 1, 1999; January 1, 2011; January 1, 2013; April 1, 2016; April 1, 2018; July 1, 2020; April 1, 2024.
+General Authority: NDCC 50-11.1-08

-SECTION 24.
+SECTION 23.
 Subsection 3 of section 75-03-09-10 is amended as follows: